What Is a Driver Training Insurance Discount?

 More than any other demographic, drivers between the ages of 16 and 19 are at the highest risk of getting into an accident.
 That’s a sobering statistic, and insurance rates for young drivers reflect this reality.

-If the insured has received their license without going through the driver education program, they simply can’t qualify for the discount, although they can get it if they complete the course later.
+If the insured has received their license without going through the driver education program, they won’t qualify for the discount, although they can get it if they complete the course later.

-The discount evaporates once you exceed the maximum age defined by the insurance company, but hopefully you’ll have other discounts to use by that time, such as a safe driver discount.
+The discount evaporates once you exceed the maximum age defined by the insurance company, but hopefully you’ll have other discounts to use by that time, such as a safe driver discount or good student discount.